OrleansContrib/OrleansBlobStorageProvider/readme.md

-// Select the BlobStore as the storage provider for the grain [StorageProvider(ProviderName="BlobStore")] public class Grain1 : Orleans.GrainBase<IMyGrainState>, IGrain1
+// Select the BlobStore as the storage provider for the grain [StorageProvider(ProviderName="BlobStore")] public class Grain1 : Orleans.Grain<IMyGrainState>, IGrain1
 {
     public Task Test(string value)
     {